petru-braha/algebraic-structures/readMe.md

 - types of structures: semi-groups, monoids, groups, rings, division rings, integral domain, fields, vector spaces

-- multipling values / is the resullt in the structure
+- computations: multiplying values / is the result in the structure
-- commutative
+- commutativity
 - check if it is closed
 - check if it is a subgroup / field

-- do computation in that field

 ### Implementation:
+- it is not that important to be stingy about the memory (taking into account this article: https://www.quora.com/What-is-the-practical-use-for-large-numbers-with-an-extremely-high-amount-of-digits-millions)
 - extend the number to a maximum capacity of 3GB, where a single digit takes up 1B.
 - limit the maximum number of bytes taking into account, how many RAM GB is free.
 - good practice! reduce before any operation the fractions
-- a primivite float will be represented just with 2 decimals, arbitrary decision
+- a primitive float will be represented just with 2 decimals, arbitrary decision

-- how a structure will be implemented? template <class type_of_number>
-Structure : public N , public // etc
-{
-    // type_of_number vector
-    // check if the type coresponds limit the classes that can determine what kind of numbers can be placed here
-    // operation (int (*f)()) i should be able to define a function as operation // the default one should be + / *
-public:
-    constructor(N value)
-    constructor(string)
-    ~
-}

 ### future development:
-- polynomials: vector < [complex_number constant, new type x, int integer] >
+- expression classes, polynomials: vector < [complex_number constant, new type x, int integer] >
-- vector spaces:
+- vector spaces

+### what i would do different if i will start a similar project again (version 2):
+- i will implement the numbers as an array of digits and not list! in this current vision i ran into 2 problems
+	- O(n) - access time of a bit instead of linear. this evolves into O(n^2) - addition between two numbers (not great)
+	- the original plan was to build a large number depending on the available space. i wished to maximize the information of a number in small quantities.

+	- let's consider the following number: 10
+		- can be represented in 4 bytes, as a int
+		- can be represented in 2 bytes, as a array of char
+		- natural numbers class: total cost of my implementation : 16(first digit node) + 16(second digit node) + 8(the variable "bytes" - unsigned long long int) + 8(vfptr - the virtual table) = 48 bytes == 12 * sizeof((int)10).

+	- *UPDATE*: i found a better choice!: array of unsigned long long int values (check "version 2.md").